hitokiri-mata/katacoda-courses/kubernetes-pipelines/registries/step4-populate.md

 As an example, you will take a real application and use the registry to build the container, publish it to your local registry, and run the application on Kubernetes.
-This example could have done a simple and fast _hello world_, but this example a bit richer.
+This example could have used a simple and fast _hello world_, but this example is a bit richer.
 This take longer to build, but the hope it to expose you to new types of application possibilities on Kubernetes.

 We are taking a clever application from IBM that uses Tensorflow to detect whether a mitosis exists in an image of breast cancer tumor cells.